Marine Academy of Science and Technology: NJROTC

 All students at the Marine Academy participate in the Navy Junior Reserve Officers Training Corps (NJROTC).
-The unit is designated as an Area 4 school and participates in many inter-unit competitions, the most prominent of which is the Drill Team.
+The unit is designated as an Area 2 school and participates in many inter-unit competitions, the most prominent of which is the Drill Team.
 Cadets can participate in several disciplines including Freshmen, Color Guard, Armed Platoon, Unarmed Platoon, Unarmed Exhibition, and Armed Exhibition.
-In the past, MAST has been successful at several area competitions, including Neptune, Linden, and Area 4.
+In the past, MAST has been successful at several area competitions, including Neptune, Linden, and Areas.
 Exceptional performance in the Area 4 Drill Competition (placing first in 2008, 2010, 2011 and 2012) has qualified the school for national competition in Pensacola, Florida for those years.
-In 2016,the MAST Drill Team attended Navy Nationals once again in Pensacola, Florida, their first time back since 2012.
+In 2016, the MAST Drill Team attended Navy Nationals once again in Pensacola, Florida, their first time back since 2012.

 Each year, cadets take a physical fitness test (PFT).
 The standards for this exam are based upon Navy guidelines.
 Grades range from "unsatisfactory" to "outstanding", and the result forms a part of the Naval Science grade for credit.
 Satisfactory PFT performance is a criterion for advancement and promotion.

 At the end of each year, qualified cadets are promoted to a rank and billet commensurate with academic performance, ability, and PFT results.
 The MAST unit is organized into a battalion with four companies and a headquarters section.
 The highest rank a cadet can achieve is Cadet Commander.